Somatopause - The Decline of Growth Hormone and IGF-1 Levels With Age

 The mechanism by which growth hormone and IGF-1 extends life remains under-investigation but commonly ends in the quality of life (adding life to your years) versus duration of life (adding years to your life) debate.
-Unfortunately low GH and IGF-1 levels protect against some issues but exacerbates others.
+Unfortunately, low GH and IGF-1 levels protect against some issues but exacerbate others.

 Growth hormone replacement therapy can increase bone strength and mineral density, decrease inflammation, and protect against cardiovascular risk.

-Treatment of SomatopauseDISCLAIMER: If you suspect symptoms of somatopause please consult your healthcare profession before beginning any treatment option.
+Treatment of SomatopauseDISCLAIMER: If you suspect symptoms of somatopause please consult your healthcare professional before beginning any treatment option.

 The most obvious and straightforward treatment method for somatopause is Growth Hormone Replacement Therapy (GHRT) via the intramuscular injection of recombinant human growth hormone (rhGH).
 Clinical evidence shows that GHRT improves memory, alertness, concentration, body composition, bone strength, as well as decreases fat mass, LDL cholesterol, and inflammation.